mongodb/docs/source/includes/considerations-deploying-replica-set.rst

   packets are permitted only on the default MongoDB port and only from within your deployment.
 See the IP Binding considerations.

-Finally ensure that each member of a replica set is accessible by way of resolvable DNS or hostnames.
+Ensure that each member of a replica set is accessible by way of resolvable DNS or hostnames.
 You should either configure your DNS names appropriately or set up your systems' ``/etc/hosts`` file to reflect this configuration.

+Each member must be able to connect to every other member.
+For instructions on how to check your connection, see :ref:`replica-set-troubleshooting-check-connection`.

 Configuration
 ~~~~~~~~~~~~~